chipbuster/SDS385/exercises/exercises04/sgd_c++/hints.md

 We find ourselves in a similar situation with updating the beta.
-We *technically* need to update every element of beta at every iteration...but if we don't look at, read, modify, or use that element in any form, what do we care if the update actually happens or not, as long as we have the right answer at the end?
+We *technically* need to update every element of beta at every iteration...but if we don't look at, read, modify, or use that element in any form, what do we care if the update actually happens every iteration or not, as long as we have the right answer at the end?

 This leads us to the idea of *lazy updating*.
 If you look at the SGD code, you'll notice that we only need to access the elements of beta when we're updating them